Rubenvd/pythonspeedreader/README.md

 Pressing space will pause.

 Requires pygame and xclip.
 Written in python2.
+Possibly it will fail because it can't find the ttf.
+Just adapt the script if so.